 Types of threats blocked by DNS firewall

-DNS firewall filters domain names and doesn't resolve queries requesting denylisted IP addresses.
-Additionally, the DNS firewall filters DNS/UDP traffic but doesn't filter threats using other application layer protocols like HTTPS, SSH, TLS, etc. Still, a DNS firewall can protect users from multiple threats.
+DNS firewall filters domain names and doesn’t resolve queries requesting denylisted IP addresses.
+Additionally, it filters DNS traffic (usually DNS over UDP/TCP).
+It typically doesn't filter threats using other protocols like HTTPS, SSH, TLS, etc. Still, a DNS firewall can protect users from multiple threats.

 Data exfiltration